svtk/AtomicKotlinCourse/Usability/when Expressions/Exercise 3/task.md

 <div class="hint">

-Iterate over the `String` and count the number of left braces which are unmatched after each step.
+Iterate over the `String` and count the number of left parentheses which are unmatched after each step.
 At the end, this number should be 0.
 If the number is less than zero, the argument is unbalanced.

 </div>